<img alt="" src="https://secure.leadforensics.com/147099.png" style="display:none;">

 1. A Broad Grade Slate of PTMEG Polyols Available for Selection

 As a global supplier of chemicals for multiple targeted industries, Gantrade offers a full slate of PTMEG polyols available in a broad range of molecular weights.
-While the workhorse grades of PTMEG are the 1000, 1800, and 2000 MW diols, the PTMEG 220 and 650 grades are notable, in that formulators find them easier to handle low viscosity liquids at room temperature.
+While the workhorse grades of polytetramethylene ether glycol (PTMEG) are the 1000, 1800, and 2000 MW diols, the PTMEG 220 and 650 grades are notable, in that formulators find them easier to handle low viscosity liquids at room temperature.
 In addition, PTMEG 1400 offers properties intermediate between the workhorse grades.
 PTMEG 3000 is a grade of interest for customers seeking enhanced resiliency and rebound, and abrasion resistance.

-The different grades of PTMEG available from Gantrade are offered in a variety of physical forms, which in turn affect processing.
+The different PTMEG polyol grades available from Gantrade are offered in a variety of physical forms, which in turn affect processing.
 PTMEG 650, for example, has a softening point of 11°C (52°F) and can be a liquid at room temperature.
 PTMEG 1000, along with the other offerings in higher molecular weight grades, appears in the form of low-melting waxy solids, with softening points starting at about 24°C (75°F).

 2. The Benefits of PTMEG Polyether Polyols vs. PPG-based Polyether Polyols